Workplace Safety — Ontario

 - All federally regulated workplaces.

-- Exception: The right to refuse dangerous work does not apply if the danger is a normal condition of your job (for example, a firefighter facing fire).
+- Caveat: the right to refuse doesn't apply if the danger is a normal condition of the job — a firefighter can't refuse to face fire, a paramedic can't refuse to face blood.

 What to Do If Your Canadian Workplace Is Unsafe

-- Report the danger to your supervisor right away.
+- Report the hazard to your supervisor the moment you spot it.

 - If it's not fixed, escalate to the joint health and safety committee.

-- If you're punished for raising a safety concern, file a reprisal complaint within 90 days under section 147.
+- If you're punished for raising the concern, file a section 147 reprisal complaint within 90 days.
+The clock is short.

 What should you NOT do?